Skip to main content

 2. In the left-side navigation pane, choose Datasource > Datasource.

 3. On the Datasource tab, click Create Datasource.
-In the datasource type dialog box, choose Self-Managed Database > Relational Database > Massive Database, and then configure the parameters on the Create Datasource page according to the following table.
+In the data source type dialog box, choose Self-Managed Database > Relational Database > Massive Database, and then configure the parameters on the Create Datasource page using the table.

 tip